Administrative Theory of Management - Explained

 - Economics, Finance, & Analytics

-What is the Process School or Administrative Theory of Management?
+What is the Administrative Theory of Management?

 The Administrative Theory of Management was first generalized by Henri Fayol (1841-1925) with his work and publications, Fayol's 14 Principles of Management (1888) and Administration Industrielle et Generale (1916).